 Your new directivity pattern files e.g. ‘Loudspeaker.CF2’ should be saved at the default path for directivity pattern files (e.g. C:\Odeon15Combined\Dirfiles\).
 The Windows Explorer can be opened at this location from within ODEON program using the menu ‘Options > Explorer directivity files folder (to install…)’.

-The CLF format provides sound pressue levels on a spherical grid around the source in polar coordinates (directivity balloon), that is, as a function of the azimuth θ and elevation Φ. The discretization of the grid comes every 10 degrees for the .CF1 format and every 5 degrees for the .CF2 format.
-In the way the sphere around the source is descretized more measurement points are concetrated at the poles of the balloon than the circumference.
-Therefore, the are covered by each measurement point in the directivity ballon is smaller at the poles.
+The CLF format provides sound pressure levels on a spherical grid around the source in polar coordinates (directivity balloon), that is, as a function of the azimuth θ and elevation Φ. The discretization of the grid comes every 10 degrees for the .CF1 format and every 5 degrees for the .CF2 format.
+Due to the way the sphere around the source is discretized, more measurement points are concetrated at the poles of the balloon than the circumference.
+Therefore, the area covered by each measurement point in the directivity ballon is smaller at the poles.
 This is taken into account when ODEON calculates the average power level of the source (see next section).

 How does ODEON interpret CLF files?

 Several procedures are applied on a CLF file before ODEON can use the data for simulations:

 1) The average Sound Pressure Level, SPL, is calculated by an integration over the directivity balloon.
 Directivity data at the poles is given less weight in the integration than data at the circumference.